Any2HRTF/PPM/README.md

       ∟1.0
 ```

-They can be set using the 'set_parameter' method.
+The PPM parameters can be set using the `set_parameter` method.

 ```python
 # change the location of the 'Helix_up'